gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 </details>

 Here, `jan` is doing two different things: `tawa`, moving, and `lape`, sleeping.
-The two actions don't have to happen at the same time, since Toki Pona words don't mark time.
+Remember- Toki Pona words don't mark time, so these two actions can happen at different times!

 You can have as many predicates as you want, but try to keep your sentences shorter- shorter sentences are easier to understand.